johnmichaloski/MTConnectToolbox/Agents/UR_MTConnectAgent/UR_Agent/Readme.md

 			double                       DHa[8];

  - END_SERIAL_PROP_MAP()  marks the end of the serial property map.
+The end is signaled by having a null name pointer.
  - PROP_SERIAL_ENTRY_BASE(mName) allows the current structure to reference an inherited structure with a serial property map of its variables.
-It is no used in the UR Agent implementation.
+It is not used in the UR Agent implementation.

 For example, the class ur_cartesian_info illustrates the use of the  inheritance, range of applicability using minimum and maximum verion numbers, use of pragma to insure variables are packed,